johschmitz/blender-driving-scenario-creator/README.md

 ## How to install

-Let's assume that we work with a Debian based Linux distribution and Blender has been [downloaded](https://www.blender.org/download/) and installed to
+For the sake of simplifying the following instructions let's assume that we work with a Debian based Linux distribution (such as Ubuntu or Mint) and Blender has been [downloaded](https://www.blender.org/download/) and installed to

     /opt/blender/